Root Change introduces collective impact initiatives to advance Afro-Colombian and indigenous communities in Colombia

-Root Change, in partnership with ChildFund International and Medic Mobile , have begun work on an SMS-based monitoring and response system to help prevent the further spread of Ebola in West Africa, with a particular focus on helping those most at risk.
+In an effort to prevent the further spread of Ebola in West Africa, Root Change worked with ChildFund International and Medic Mobile , to create an SMS-based monitoring and response system with a particular focus on helping those most at risk.
 Using Root Change's Community LINKs model and Medic Mobile's technology platform and tool suite, the SMS platform is designed to help coordinate efforts of Community Health Workers, ChildFund staff and other responders in providing care to orphans or unaccompanied children.

 The Community LINKs model, a systems approach for developing an SMS platform originally designed to strengthen the local capacity of healthcare providers working with Orphans and Vulnerable Children in Namibia, has guided the development of this new program.
 The SMS platform will specifically be used by Community Health Workers and other responders to report cases of unaccompanied children to make sure they receive the assistance they require and be placed in one of ChildFund International's Interim Care Centers where they can be kept safe from contracting the disease.

 Root Change launches eight collective impact initiatives for advocacy in Nigeria

 Root Change is using the principles of collective impact to design a series of capacity development interventions to support 8 national advocacy campaigns.
 This innovative approach has been widely tested and proven in the United States to promote coordination of actors across sectors to achieve a common advocacy goal.
 One of the main elements of the collective impact approach applied in Nigeria includes supporting a lead CSO, or "Anchor" organization, to facilitate and convene a cluster of 15 to 30 diverse actors (across civil society, the private sector, government, academia, etc.) to develop a common agenda and advocacy strategy around a recognized social issue.